Rhinemann/mage-hack/Core.md

 Mages have a Quintessence pool.
 Your Quintessence pool is the free flowing Quintessence that your Avatar can accumulate and safely use, it acts as a Recourse, which means you can expend any amount of dice to roll separately, adding to the result.
 You can get a maximum of 10 dice in your Quintessence pool through Character Advancement

 ### Quintessence Pool
+Your Quintessence accumulates in a pool of d6 up to idk TODO the limit if any.

 ## Paradox